-Known to be effective in aiding weight-loss, decreasing cholesterol and for lowering blood sugar levels , apple cider vinegar is widely popular across the health and wellness industry.
+Known to be effective in aiding weight-loss , apple cider vinegar is widely popular across the health and wellness industry.
 But did you know that taking apple cider vinegar is not a new trend?
 In the Japanese culture, the practice of drinking apple cider vinegar dates back thousands of years with it believed to aid in creating internal balance.
 However, for those more sensitive to taste and aroma, it is now also available as a pill or tablet .
 This article aims to explore the difference between the two formats, to allow you to decipher which one might suit your lifestyle better.

 What Are Apple Cider Vinegar Pills?

 Given the generally sweeter Western palate, some people find that incorporating drinking vinegar into their daily routines is difficult, which is why ACV pills or tablets have become increasingly popular.
 Apple cider vinegar pills are made from a dehydrated or powdered form of apple cider vinegar.
 The amount of ACV in a pill will vary depending on the brand but typically one capsule contains about 500 mg, which is equivalent to two liquid teaspoons (10 ml) .
 If you are going to take your ACV in a pill form it is recommended that you read the ingredients very carefully.
 Many popular brands have been known to add additional components to provide further claimed digestive or metabolic 'benefits', and your body may be sensitive or intolerant to them .